Data Engineering on Microsoft Azure: How to Get Certified

 However, it is important to understand that none of these can be comprehensive.
 Most books or online courses are either too broad, covering only the fundamentals, or too narrow, focussing on a specific niche.
 It often takes aspirants a significant amount of time and energy to navigate these resources and learn what they need.

-It is for these reasons that many technologists choose an online bootcamp, like the Springboard Data Engineering Career Track— not only does it offer a comprehensive understanding, but also includes capstone projects, 1:1 mentorship, and a smooth transition to a data engineering career.
+It is for these reasons that many technologists choose an online bootcamp from Springboard, not only do they offer a comprehensive understanding, but also includes capstone projects, 1:1 mentorship, and a smooth transition to a data engineering career.

 The data engineering certification is a practitioner’s exam.
 Make sure that you have applied all the lessons to practice.
 Use Microsoft Docs, which also includes code samples and webinar recordings, to understand specific use cases.
 Take advantage of the Azure architecture center for practical lessons such as how-to guides, best practices, etc. You can also take Microsoft’s practice exams to test your skills.